paolo-projects/jorun/README.md

 - _the completion pattern is matched_ (the regex pattern matched a line of the task output), if you set a **completion_pattern**
 - _launched_, if you set the **run_mode** to `indefinite`

+## GUI

+Through the `--gui` command line option you can run *Jorun* with a graphical interface.
+The GUI is still a prototype, but will let you keep track of the task logs individually and even filter the log rows by a substring.

+The YML configuration supports a **gui** section where you can specify the number of columns you want the form divided into.

 ## Reference

 The options in **bold** are mandatory, while the others can be omitted.